Galileo project: Comet Shoemaker–Levy 9

-Galileo's prime mission was a two-year study of the Jovian system, but while it was en route, an unusual opportunity arose.
-On 26 March 1993, comet-seeking astronomers Carolyn S. Shoemaker, Eugene M. Shoemaker and David H. Levy discovered fragments of a comet orbiting Jupiter.
-They were the remains of a comet that had passed within the Roche limit of Jupiter, and had been torn apart by tidal forces.
+Galileo's prime mission was a two-year study of the Jovian system, but on March 26, 1993, while it was en route, astronomers Carolyn S. Shoemaker, Eugene M. Shoemaker and David H. Levy discovered fragments of a comet orbiting Jupiter, the remains of a comet that had passed within Jupiter's Roche limit and had been torn apart by tidal forces.
 It was named Comet Shoemaker–Levy 9.
-Calculations indicated that it would crash into the planet sometime between 16 and 24 July 1994.
-While Galileo was still a long way from Jupiter, it was perfectly positioned to observe this event, whereas terrestrial telescopes had to wait to see the impact sites as they rotated into view because it would occur on Jupiter's night side.
+Calculations indicated that it would crash into the planet sometime between July 16 and 24, 1994.
+Although Galileo was still 238 e6km away, Jupiter was 66 pixels wide in its camera, and it was perfectly positioned to observe this event.
+Terrestrial telescopes had to wait to see the impact event sites as they rotated into view because it would occur on Jupiter's night side.

 Instead of burning up in Jupiter's atmosphere as expected, the first of the 21 comet fragments struck the planet at around 320000 km/h and exploded with a fireball 3000 km high, easily discernible to Earth-based telescopes even though it was on the night side of the planet.
 The impact left a series of dark scars on the planet, some two or three times as large as the Earth, that persisted for weeks.
-When Galileo observed an impact in ultraviolet light, it lasted for about ten seconds, but in the infrared it persisted for 90 seconds or more.
+When Galileo observed an impact in ultraviolet light, the fireballs lasted for about ten seconds, but in the infrared they persisted for 90 seconds or more.
 When a fragment hit the planet, it increased Jupiter's overall brightness by about 20 percent.
 The NIMS observed one fragment create a fireball 7 km in diameter that burned with a temperature of 8000 K, which was hotter than the surface of the Sun.